 - .1 This Section contains requirements for training the City's personnel, by persons retained by the Contractor specifically for the purpose, in the proper operation and maintenance of the equipment and systems supplied and installed under this Contract.
-Training for City Supplied Equipment will be provided by the Supply Contractors. - .2 Two categories of training sessions are required: one set during the Commissioning Period, and Supplemental Training, within six (6) months after Total Performance.
-The intent of the latter training session is to enable the City's personnel to ask particular questions on the operation of the specified equipment, based on their actual experience.
-There will be four different training sessions and four different trips. - .1 Provide two sessions in two different trips during the Commissioning Period. - .2 Provide Supplemental Training during the Warranty Period as requested by the Contract Administrator. - .3 Each training session will include a minimum of 4 to 8 hours for each item of equipment and sub-system.
+Training for City Supplied Equipment will be provided by the Supply Contractors. - Two categories of training sessions are required: one set during the Commissioning Period, and one set during the Warranty Period, within six (6) months after Total Performance.
+The intent of the latter training session is to enable the City's personnel to ask particular questions on the operation of the specified equipment, based on their actual experience. - .1 Provide two sessions in two different trips during the Commissioning Period. - .2 Provide Supplemental Training during the Warranty Period as requested by the Contract Administrator. - .3 Each training session will include a minimum of four (4) to eight (8) hours for each item of equipment and sub-system.
 Refer to the technical specifications for specific time periods for specific equipment. - .4 All training sessions will be coordinated with the Contract Administrator. - .5 Training requirements may be modified by the Contract Administrator.
 In this event, the Contractor will be compensated for training requirements above and beyond the training requirements of this Contract. - .6 It is the Contractors responsibility to provide Manufacturer's Representatives as specified for training purposes.